English Indian Karela Sabji (100 G) and Roti (1 Medium (7 Inches))

 How to consume english indian karela sabji, roti without glucose spikes

-Drink plenty of water before and during your meal.
-Proper hydration aids digestion and can help in regulating blood sugar levels.
+Drink plenty of water before and during your meal to aid digestion and glucose management.

 Physical Activity